ROC-HCI/Hi5/README.md

 ## Training Code
 - For Training and Evaluation, please use ViTPose repository: https://github.com/ViTAE-Transformer/ViTPose
-- Please follow the training instructions from the repository.
+- Please follow the training and evaluation instructions from the repository.
-- For using Hi5 and OneHand10k train and evaluation used in the paepr, see the config files in `config/` directory.
 - To reproduce our results, add the content in the `config` files to `ViTPose/configs/hand/2d_kpt_sview_rgb_img/topdown_heatmap/`
+- Exact command line arguments used in this study can be seen in `terminal commands.md` file.
 - Trained checkpoints in Dropbox

 ## Other datasets